LeoMehraban/factor-lsp/README.md

 # Basic Factor LSP

 This is a very buggy LSP for the factor programming language, in its very early stages (or maybe very late stages, if I end up abandoning this project)
+If you are using this, be prepared to debug issues with bad error messages (or sometimes none at all).
+When reporting or debugging crashes, always make sure to look in the log file.
+Logging is disabled by default, but you can enable it by adding the name of the file as an input to the language server launch command

 ## Installation